COVID-19: Guidance for the safe use of multi-purpose community facilities

 Community centres, village halls, and other multi-use community facilities support a wide range of local activity.
 However, their communal nature also makes them places that are vulnerable to the spread of coronavirus (COVID-19).

 This information is for those managing multi-use community facilities.
 It signposts to relevant guidance on a range of different activities that can take place in these spaces.

 Many community facilities are also workplaces and those responsible for the premises should therefore be aware of their responsibilities as employers.
 The government is clear that no one is obliged to work in an unsafe workplace.

 Organisations also have a duty of care to volunteers to ensure as far as reasonably practicable they are not exposed to risks to their health and safety and are afforded the same level of protection as employees and the self-employed.
 See government information on coronavirus volunteering and how to help safely.
-Volunteers and other individuals who are shielding should continue to follow the government’s advice on shielding.
+Volunteers and other individuals clinically extremely vulnerable should continue to follow the guidance for people who are clinically extremely vulnerable.

 Each community facility should apply relevant guidance listed here, locally, depending on circumstances, including its size and type of activities it hosts, its users, how it is organised, operated, managed and regulated.